 "The treasures of twentieth-century Dominican Thomism are finally being retrieved--an extraordinarily hopeful sign for the future of dogmatic theology in the English-speaking world.
 In Matthew Minerd's masterly translation, Jean-Hervé Nicolas's presentation of the mystery of the Triune God demands the attention of all who aspire to be Catholic theologians today.
 His contributions are too numerous to name here, but surely include his stellar critiques of de Regnon and Rahner, his patristic range and depth, his theocentric vision, and his richly nuanced use of Scripture within a Thomistic dogmatics.
 A work to savor!"~Matthew Levering, James N. and Mary D. Perry Jr. Chair of Theology, Mundelein Seminary

 "This work represents one of the most ambitious works of dogmatic theology since the Second Vatican Council: an attempt to render a modern articulation of the Catholic theological tradition in one overarching synthesis.
 Fr.
-Nicholas's work is fundamentally Thomistic, grounded in metaphysical reflection, and characterized by deep engagement with modern theological debates.
+Nicolas's work is fundamentally Thomistic, grounded in metaphysical reflection, and characterized by deep engagement with modern theological debates.
 In his treatment of the most sublime and central themes of Christian faith: Trinity, Christology, Creation, the Church, and Sacraments, he ponders the teaching of the Catholic tradition with theological depth and conceptual clarity.
 This book functions as an essential reference work for those pursuing Catholic theological formation and as an inspiration for those interested in the ongoing renewal of Thomistic theology."~Thomas Joseph White, OP, University Rector, Angelicum, Rome